What to wear for a nighttime walk

 Take the heat with you

 There are many technologies available that help keep warm those who spend their waking lives outdoors.
 Electrically-heated jackets, gilets and gloves will keep away the chill and a portable handwarmer will help keep your hands and fingers toasty warm for hours.
-Warm up quickly with a heated waistcoat or jacket by Harkila, ShooterKing or Deerhunter, powered by a portable powerbank stored safely in an inside pocket.
+Warm up quickly with a heated waistcoat or jacket by Harkila or Deerhunter, powered by a portable powerbank stored safely in an inside pocket.

 Heart and sole